OFFICIAL TOURNAMENT RULES & BYLAWS of Gopher Bass

-- Club MVP – Most Bonus Points yearly total.
+- Club MVP – Most Bonus Points yearly total

 - SPORTSMANSHIP: Competitors in the Gopher Bassmasters are expected to follow high standards of sportsmanship, courtesy, safety, boat wake control, and conservation.
 Any infraction of these fundamental sporting principles during a Club tournament may be cause for a disqualification.
 Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the area of non-competitors.
 Any act of a competitor which reflects unfavorably upon Gopher or B.A.S.S. shall be reason for immediate disqualification, subject to a final decision by the tournament committee.

 - TOURNAMENT COMMITTEE: All decisions of the tournament committee are final.
-Tournament Committee consists of Tournament Director, President, & Vice-President.
+Tournament Committee consist of Tournament Director, President, & Vice-President.
 If a member of tournament committee is involved, or not present, another club member will be appointed by majority vote.